ABAtanasov/GalerkinSparseGrids.jl/README.md

 In the 1-dimensional setting, the standard DG basis at order `k` and resolution `n` is equivalent to subdividing the axis in to `2^n` sub-intervals and interpolating the function by polynomials of order strictly less than `k` on each of these sub-intervals.
 This gives a vector space of size `k 2^n`.

 To make this compatible with sparse grids in higher dimensions, we find a "multi-resolution" basis for this vector space.
-That is, our basis functions `v(level, place, f_number)` are indexed by a level ranging from `0` to `n` and then a place ranging from `0` to `2^l - 1` so that `v` is supported on (p 2^(-l), (p+1) 2^(-l)).
+That is, our basis functions `v(level, cell, f_number)` are indexed by a level ranging from `0` to `n` and then a cell ranging from `0` to `2^l - 1` so that `v` is supported on (p 2^(-l), (p+1) 2^(-l)).
 Lastly, `f_number` ranges over the `k` polynomials on each such interval.
 These `v` are made orthonormal to one another by a Grahm-Schmidt process detailed in Alpert and implemented in `DG_Basis.jl`

 In D-dimensions, we use the standard tensor-products construction on these 1-D basis functions to obtain a basis of size `(k 2^n)^D`.
 For a default full grid, this vector space is equivalent to subdividing each axis of this domain into 2^n sub-intervals, for a total of `2^(n D)` hypercubes, and interpolating the function on each of these subdomains by multivariate polynomials of degree strictly less than `k`.
-The basis functions `V(level, place, f_number)` now have each of their arguments as a `D`-vector.
+The basis functions `V(level, cell, f_number)` now have each of their arguments as a `D`-vector.

 Because this scheme becomes rapidly and prohibitively expensive in high dimensions, we apply the well-known sparse grid cutoff to exclude all basis functions with levels having 1-norm greater than `n`.
 This reduces us from `O(k^D 2^(n D))` to `O(k^D 2^n n^(D-1))`.